-- (a) Implementing the PSU Plan for senior executives and other senior management, which would involve the grant annually of performance-based phantom share units which would vest at the end of three years, be settled solely in cash, and be tied to a performance measure (growth in earnings per share). - (b) Limiting new stock option grants to the senior management and Board of Director levels and, on a limited basis, to other field management upon the achievement of milestones.
-In addition, the expiry date for new stock options could be extended in appropriate circumstances beyond 5 years (but in no event beyond 10 years), as permitted under the Share Option Plan. - (c) The CEO and other senior executives receiving initial LTIP awards comprised of 80% RSUs or PSUs and 20% stock options, both being subject to performance-based vesting criteria, which will move to 100% RSUs or PSUs as the availability of stock options declines.
+- (a) PSUs or RSUs would be granted annually to senior executives and other senior management which would vest at the end of three years, be settled either in cash or equity, and be tied to a performance measure (growth in earnings per share). - (b) Limiting new stock option grants to the executive management and Board levels and, on a limited basis, to other field management upon the achievement of milestones.
+In addition, the expiry date for new stock options could be extended in appropriate circumstances beyond 5 years (but in no event beyond 10 years), as permitted under the Share Option Plan. - (c) The CEO and other members of executive management to receive LTIP awards comprised of both RSUs or PSUs and stock options, both being subject to performance-based vesting criteria. - (d) Directors of business units' Vice Presidents and Senior Vice Presidents to receive only RSUs or PSUs.

-- (d) Directors of business units and Vice Presidents receiving 100% RSUs or PSUs. - (e) Annual grants being mathematically determined by an employee's compensation and position with the organization.
+(e) Annual grants being mathematically determined by an employee's compensation and position with the organization.

-The decision to award either RSUs or PSUs is made annually by the Board, upon recommendation by the Compensation Committee, taking into consideration the Corporation's cash position and expected future cash requirements, the dilutive impact of RSUs vs PSUs, the impact to the Corporation's financial results and balance sheets and other factors.
-The annual grants for the 2010, 2011 and 2012 fiscal years consisted entirely of PSUs.
+The decision to award either RSUs or PSUs and the allocation between RSUs or PSUs and stock options for senior management is made annually by the Board, upon recommendation by the Compensation Committee, taking into consideration the Corporation's cash position and expected future cash requirements, the dilutive impact of RSUs compared to PSUs, the impact to the Corporation's financial results and balance sheets and other factors.

-In determining the relative emphasis placed by the Corporation on cash compensation versus equity based incentives (which include options, RSUs and PSUs), the Compensation Committee regularly uses surveys provided by external consultants.
+In determining the relative emphasis placed by the Corporation on cash compensation versus equity based incentives (which include options, RSUs and PSUs), the Compensation Committee regularly uses surveys provided by management and external consultants.
 These consultants assist the Compensation Committee by providing data in respect of the Corporation's competitors in the U.S. and Canada as well as comparisons to retailers in Canada and companies with a similar market capitalization in Canada.
-The Compensation Committee has historically targeted compensation practices to be at the 75th percentile of Canadian benchmarks.
-Corporations included in Canadian benchmarking are referenced in the Retail Industry Compensation and Benefits Surveys, published vearly by Mercer (www.imercer.com/CA/tabs/home.aspx), with reference to annual corporate sales volumes.
-Corporations included in the United States benchmarking are competitors Rent-A-Center Inc. and Aaron Rents, Inc. Additionally, in 2007, easyhome contracted with Towers Watson for a full executive compensation review, including the President and Chief Executive Officer.
-As a result of this review, a new contract for the President and Chief Executive Officer was approved by the Board of Directors.
-The Compensation Committee engaged Towers Watson again in 2011 to undertake a review of the Company's compensation practices.
+The Compensation Committee has historically targeted compensation practices to be at the 75th percentile of Canadian benchmarks so that it is able to recruit and retain appropriate candidates in a competitive labour environment.
+Corporations included in Canadian benchmarking are referenced in the Retail Industry Compensation and Benefits Surveys, published vearly by Mercer LLC (www.imercer.com/CA/tabs/home.aspx), with reference to annual corporate sales volumes.
+Corporations included in the United States benchmarking are competitors Rent-A-Center Inc. and Aaron Rents, Inc.

-For the purposes of its 2012 compensation analysis, the Corporation considered comparative compensation data as described above.
+For the purposes of its 2014 compensation analysis, the Corporation considered comparative compensation data as described above.

-Executive compensation, including perquisites and personal benefits, as recommended by the President and Chief Executive Officer, are reviewed by the Compensation Committee and recommended to the full Board of Directors.
+Executive compensation, including perquisites and personal benefits, as recommended by the President and Chief Executive Officer, are reviewed by the Compensation Committee and recommended to the full Board.
 Such perquisites may include annual medicals, car allowance and gas card, for which employees are reimbursed by the Corporation.
 Exceptions to these would be detailed in the individual employment agreements for each executive.